VALP Further Main Modifications (2020-2021)

 Following completion of the examination hearings and the publication of the Inspector’s Interim Findings the Council has worked with the Inspector to agree the modifications to the plan that are necessary to make it sound.
-Those modifications are now being subject to public consultation.
-The consultation will close at 5:15 pm on the 17th December.
-Details of the consultation and how you can respond can be seen via the link below
+Those modifications were subject to public consultation which closed on the 17th December 2019.
+Details of the consultation can be seen via the link below

 Following its submission VALP is being subject to a public examination.
 Examination hearings were held in July 2018 and the Inspector published his Interim Findings in August 2018.
 The Inspector concluded that the plan could be made sound through modifications.